 This section is currently incomplete, but contains a few tips.

-To keep the version control history clean, select “Squash and merge” when you merge a pull request.
+It is desirable to keep the version control history clean: in the main branch, each logical change should be in one commit, even if the pull request entailed work over a period of time and multiple commits on a feature branch.
+To achieve this, select “Squash and merge” when you merge a pull request.
 “Squash and merge” results in a single commit that contains all the changes in the pull request.
+Consistently using “Squash and merge” results in a linear commit history on the main branch.

 A single commit is desirable because a pull request represents a single conceptual change that has been tested and reviewed as a logical unit.
 When a pull request is ready to be merged, it may consist of many commits.
 Future maintainers will not be interested in each individual commit, such as showing bug fixing within the logical change or interactions during the pull request review.
 A git history that is littered with lots of little commits is much harder to read and understand.

-A side benefit of squash-and-merge is that every commit on the master branch passes tests.
+A side benefit of squash-and-merge is that every commit on the main branch passes tests.

 The repository owner can prevent incorrect pull request merges.
 In the repository settings, in the “Merge button” section, disable “Allow merge commits” and “Allow rebase merging”.
 You might also want to enable “Automatically delete head branches”.